 Stakeholders have been exploring compromise solutions that would bridge the gap between condensing and non-condensing furnace efficiency.
 California is unique in that it has 16 Climate Zones encompassing low, hot, and dry deserts (CZ 15) to high, cold, and dry mountains (CZ 16).
 The same house built in one climate zone requires a low capacity furnace and when built in another will need a furnace that is twice as large.
 As shown in the chart below, the distribution of furnace input capacities for California is such that 49% of them are ≤ 60k Btuh.
 This compares to only 18% in all of the country being ≤60k Btuh.

-Chart ###: Furnace Input Capacity

 The ACCA Manual S allows furnaces to be sized to handle the air flow required to meet the air conditioning load.
 It is not uncommon for a furnace to have twice the heating capacity needed to meet the heating load.
 Furnace airflow is dependent on the size of the blower and the horse power of the motor connected to the blower.
 A wider furnace is used so that a larger blower can be installed.
 The same furnace cabinet can incorporate different number of burners yielding different capacities for the same airflow.
 If there is a capacity below which 80 AFUE is allowed then manufacturers could produce low capacity units with high airflow for installation in California and other locations with low heating loads and high cooling loads.
 Thus it is likely that the existing distribution, whether it is as shown above as updated by new data, will change to have more units shipped that are at 80 AFUE.